Pam-Devil/obsidian-vodka/README.md

 **Why it exists:** I used malloc once.
 I don't want to debug user-after-frees and keeping track of allocated pointers for the rest of my life.

-**What problems it solves:** It aims to reduce the cognitive load required when manually handling memory, which in turn reduces the chances of writing memory leaks or commiting user-after-free's.
+**What problems it solves:** It aims to reduce the cognitive load required when manually handling memory, which in turn reduces the chances of writing memory leaks or commiting user-after-free bugs.

 It also incentivizes the avoidance of dynamic memory allocation after initialization and also makes the decisions behind lifetimes of each allocation, being explicit and deliberate based on the strategy chosen.